 Before signing up to the bootcamp, I was working as a Client Support Analyst where I was asked to troubleshoot software issues.
 If I was not capable of solving a bug, I would have to escalate the issue to the web development team.
 That experience sparked my interest in wanting to delve into the world of programming – I envisioned myself having the skills to solve complicated issues which I was not able to before.

 2) What made you choose the programme?
 What did you expect before the programme and were your expectations met?

 I chose the Bootcamp Praha because of the structure of the programme and because they were clear that the completion of this programme would require my entire commitment in order to be successful.
 The program focused on front-end and back-end technologies – for now I would say I am more inclined to enhance my experience as a front-end developer.

 3) How was your experience at the bootcamp?

-My overall experience at the bootcamp was positive – I had amazing instructors who were always ready to challenge me to think when I was stuck, to research and make use of the resources that are offered to us as developers to surpass any issues that may prevent us to move forward.
-Let’s be honest this will be the scenario that we, as developers will face in a real job environment, we will have challenges and knowing how to debug, to overcome problems by yourself - that will help you with your own personal and professional development.
-During the bootcamp, I was pleased to see that my colleagues shared the same passion for programming as I did, and they were always willing to stop what they were doing to assist me.
+My overall experience at the bootcamp was positive – I had amazing instructors who were always ready to challenge me to think when I was stuck.
+They encouraged us to research and make use of the resources that are offered to us as developers to surpass any issues that may prevent us from moving forward.
+Let’s be honest: this will be the scenario that we, as developers will face in a real job environment.
+We will have challenges.
+Knowing how to debug and to overcome problems by ourselves will help us with our own personal and professional development.
+During the bootcamp, I was pleased to see that my colleagues shared the same passion for programming that I did, and they were always willing to stop what they were doing to assist me.